 Recognized by the scientific name Convallaria majalis, the lily of the valley or sometimes written lily-of-the-valley is a highly poisonous, rhizomatous herbaceous perennial native to Europe and Central Asia.

 This long-lived perennial is easy to grow as long as you provide it with moist, fertile, and well-drained soil in part or full shade.
 It grows up to 12 inches in height and spreads rapidly because its rhizomes tend to form dense colonies.
 For that reason, lily of the valley makes an ideal low-maintenance ground cover in shady areas.

-The lily of the valley plants radiate an attractive facade with their lanceolate-ovate to elliptic green foliage, an erect or arching raceme of fragrant, white, and bell-shaped flowers, and small orange-red berries.
+These toxic plants radiate an attractive facade with their lanceolate-ovate to elliptic green foliage, an erect or arching raceme of fragrant, white, and bell-shaped flowers, and small orange-red berries.
 Flowering commences in early to mid-spring and lasts for three weeks (1).

 Cardiac glycosides are organic compounds that may result in a variety of cardiac irregularities and can be fatal if ingested in large amounts.
 Two of the main glycosides found in lily of the valley are convallatoxin and convallamarin.